Truffle Recipes: How to Make Chocolate Truffles for Gift Giving & General Indulgence

 It's a lot of fun to experiment with different toppings for any truffle recipe.
 Here's a few topping ideas to get you started:

-Easy chocolate coating...
-A neat and very easy way to add real chocolate coating is to coat truffles in shaved chocolate as seen to the right.
+For an easy chocolate coating short-cut...
+A neat and very easy way to add real chocolate coating is to coat truffles in shaved chocolate, as seen to the right.
 You can even use shaved white chocolate to add contrasting color to your dark chocolate truffles.

-Keep in mind that the topping you choose will add texture to your truffles.
-You can also experiment with shaving flavored chocolate bars (such as mint chocolate, cherry chocolate or dark chocolate espresso) for even more flavor possibilities.
+Keep in mind that, the topping you choose, will add texture to your truffles.
+You can also experiment with shaving chocolate bars with fun flavors (such as mint chocolate, cherry chocolate or dark chocolate espresso) for even more flavor possibilities.

 How will you give away your truffles?

-If you've never made an origami gift box, try our easy origami box instructions.
+If you've never made an origami gift box, feel free to check out my origami box instructions.
+They are actually quite easy once you get the hang of making them!

 A 2" x 2" box is the perfect size for a single truffle (see right).
 The truffle should be placed inside a mini cupcake liner if possible to keep everything clean and to prevent oil from the truffle from staining the gift box.